-We currently organise weekly activity afternoons (lower school Thursdays, upper school Fridays) to ensure all children receive two hours per week of quality sports tuition and improve overall fitness levels in a vast range of sports to develop their teamwork skills, coordination and critical thinking.
+We currently organise weekly activity afternoons (lower school levels in a vast range of sports to develop their teamwork skills, coordination and critical thinking.
 This is in addition to an hour of gymnastics/dance at other times during the week.